-- This casserole is so delicious!
+- This spinach and artichoke ground beef casserole is so delicious!
 It has a rich and creamy sauce that will have you coming back for seconds or even thirds!

 - Serving a crowd?
 This is the perfect recipe for you.
 This dish allows you to fill maximum bellies with minimum effort.

 - Not only is this casserole delicious, but it’s healthy, paleo, Whole30, dairy free and gluten free!

 - It's quick and easy to make.

 - This casserole makes great leftovers and freezes really well so it's perfect for meal prep.

 - You can prepare this casserole the day before.
 Just cover and store in the fridge until you're ready to bake your casserole.

 - Ground beef: I went with ground beef in this recipe because its flavour and texture work perfectly with the rest of the ingredients.
 I prefer to use grass fed and pasture raised ground beef.

 - Raw cashews: to make the sauce extra creamy and luscious while keeping it dairy free.